reimark/writing/blog/github-pages-now-supports-https-so-use-it.md

 <blockquote class="twitter-tweet" lang="en"><p>Gotta say, I agree with <a href="https://twitter.com/__agwa">@__agwa</a> - CloudFlare has good intentions, but their Flexible SSL dilutes the value of HTTPS: <a href="https://t.co/6B3dqMzHgK">https://t.co/6B3dqMzHgK</a></p>— Eric Mill (@konklone) <a href="https://twitter.com/konklone/status/539543267311091715">December 1, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-I'm not saying to never use CloudFlare's Flexible SSL - but know exactly what you are doing, and communicate to CloudFlare that they need to add a way for outsiders to know how secure the connection is.
+I'm not saying to never use CloudFlare's Flexible SSL - but know exactly what you are doing, and communicate to CloudFlare that they need to [add a way for outsiders to know how secure the connection is](https://twitter.com/ivanristic/status/530761077001162753).

-<blockquote class="twitter-tweet" data-conversation="none" lang="en"><p>One way CloudFlare can seriously address the problem is to add an HTTP header that indicates it's not encrypted all the way back.</p>— Eric Mill (@konklone) <a href="https://twitter.com/konklone/status/539545338672336896">December 1, 2014</a></blockquote>
-<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### What GitHub can do